matt-manes/lanutils/README.md

-# lanutils
+# Lanutils
-Small package to probe ip addresses and ports on a local network <br>
+Small package to probe ip addresses and ports on a local network. <br>
 Install with:<br>
 <pre>
 pip install lanutils